 By My Holy Face You Will Work Miracles

 In 1849, shortly after the death of Sister Mary of St. Peter, Pope Pius IX ordered public prayers be offered in all the churches in Rome to implore God’s mercy for a revolution that was taking place against the Papal states.
-As a part of the prayers the Veil of Veronica was brought out for public veneration at St. Peter’s Basilica.
-The image at that time had become nearly invisible with the passage of time, however on this occasion, the third and last day of veneration, the Feast of Epiphany, January 6th,1849 the image of Jesus face became alive and transfigured on the Veil.
-The Canons of the Basilica ordered the bells rung at the miraculous sight which attracted several thousand people who witnessed the miracle and wept openly, Jesus face was in his passion, bruised and disfigured and in profound sorrow he was dying.
-Detailed copies of the effigy were made, and were touched to the relics of Veronica’s Veil, the Spear that pierced the side of Christ and a True Relic of the Cross and sent all over the world.
+As a part of the prayers, the Veil of Veronica was brought out for public veneration at St. Peter’s Basilica.
+The image at that time had become nearly invisible with the passage of time, however on this occasion, the third and last day of veneration, the Feast of Epiphany, January 6th,1849 the image of Jesus’s Face became alive and transfigured on the Veil.
+The Canons of the Basilica ordered the bells to be rung at the miraculous sight which attracted several thousand people who witnessed the miracle and wept openly, Jesus’s Face was in his passion, bruised and disfigured, and in profound sorrow, he was dying.
+Detailed copies of the effigy were made and were touched to the relics of Veronica’s Veil, the Spear that pierced the side of Christ, and a True Relic of the Cross and sent all over the world.

 Saint Therese Encounters The Holy Face

-Now applying with the same resolute zeal she had in her quest for high moral virtues, she set herself to be heroic in her menial work, diligently focusing all the powers of her being with the tasks at hand whether it be sweeping the corridor, washing dishes or in the quiet of her cell mending, sewing or creating art work.
+Now applying with the same resolute zeal she had in her quest for high moral virtues, she set herself to be heroic in her menial work, diligently focusing all the powers of her being on the tasks at hand whether it be sweeping the corridor, washing dishes or in the quiet of her cell mending, sewing or creating artwork.

 Still, these hidden efforts were not taken into account by her Prioress.
-Feeling isolated and misunderstood in her spirituality took a minor toll on Therese until her oldest sister in religion Sister Agnes came to her aid by giving her a book about the mystical and salvific work being accomplished at a French Carmelite Order in Tours.
-The book: The Life of Sister Mary of St. Peter.
+Feeling isolated and misunderstood in her spirituality took a minor toll on Therese until her oldest sister in religion Sister Agnes gave her a book about the mystical and salvific work being accomplished at a French Carmelite Order in Tours —the book: The Life of Sister Mary of St. Peter.